Jemma Simmons: S.H.I.E.L.D. inner circle

 Simmons is shown to now be working in the new but paranoid S.H.I.E.L.D. director Jeffrey Mace's inner circle, and takes daily lie-detector tests.
 Mace's public approval was high after his alleged heroics during a bombing in Vienna, but when Simmons threatens to reveal the truth about his Vienna actions, he agrees to exempt her from any lie-detection tests.
-When everyone on the base is kidnapped and replaced by LMD's, Simmons is one of the two remaining real people.
+When everyone on the base is kidnapped and replaced by Life Model Decoys (LMD), Simmons is one of the two remaining real people.
 After discovering Fitz has been replaced, she is forced to stab him several times after crushing him with heavy equipment.
 After teaming up with Daisy, the other real person, the two release sleeping gas and fight off the LMD's.
 They then wake up Piper and Davis who fly them out with the LMD's being blown up in the process.
-Simmons then hacks into the framework so her and Daisy can enter, which they do.
+Simmons then hacks into the framework so she and Daisy can enter, which they do.
 Inside the framework, Simmons wakes up in a mass grave where she discovers that her avatar was murdered.
 After getting thrown out of a car she realises S.H.I.E.L.D. lost the war in this world with Hydra running everything.
 Simmons tracks down Coulson but is unable to convince him that this world is fake and he calls Hydra on her which she narrowly escapes.
 She immediately meets up with Daisy but their way out has been damaged.